DeFi-Coder-News-Letter/GoldTrustStandard-gold-contract/README.md

-There is a single `supplyController` address that can mint and burn the token based on the actual movement of gold in and out of the reserve based on requests for the purchase, conversion and redemption of PAXG.
+There is a single `supplyController` address that can mint and burn the token based on the actual movement of gold in and out of the reserve based on requests for the purchase, conversion and redemption of GTSG.

-The supply control interface includes methods to get the current address of the supply controller, and events to monitor the change in supply of PAXG.
+The supply control interface includes methods to get the current address of the supply controller, and events to monitor the change in supply of GTSG.

 - `supplyController()`